Therapy for Highly Sensitive Women & Emotional Overwhelm

 What Is Sensitivity?

-Sensitivity, in the way that I refer to it, is about heightneed perception.
+Sensitivity, as I use the term here, refers to strong perception and emotional awareness.
 This comes from seeing clearly, feeling deeply, and noticing what others often miss.
-Many of the women I work with are perceptive, intuitive, reflective, and quietly carrying more than they show.
-They are sensitive to meaning, misalignment, and the pressures of modern life, not because they are weak, but because they are aware.
+Many of the women I work with are perceptive, intuitive, reflective, and often carrying more than they show.

 Sensitivity becomes overwhelming not because something is wrong with you, but because your inner ground has not yet had the chance to become steady, structured, or supported from within.
 Without an internal anchor, the sensitive system can become porous, reactive, or easily pulled by what is happening around it.

 As we strengthen your inner steadiness, your capacity to hold all of life, the pain, the joy, and the beauty, naturally expands.
-Therapy is not about protecting you from the world.
-It is about helping you become steady within it.
+Therapy is not about protecting you from the world, rather, it is about helping you become steady within it.

 Where Sensitivity Comes From